dojo/site/content/blog/en/building-dojo-app.md

 * Routing
 * State Management

-Dojo provides a flexible suite of widgets in `@dojo/widgets` that I can pluck from when I'm looking for some specific functionality.
-It saves me a ton of time from writing custom widgets that can better be spent on other features.
+Dojo provides a flexible suite of widgets in `@dojo/widgets` that we can pluck from when looking for some specific functionality.
+It saves a ton of time from writing custom widgets that can better be spent on other features.
 Creating widgets is also very intuitive.
-I have local state management with `icache` to manage the basics.
+We have local state management with `icache` to manage the basics.

 Routing with Dojo is really simple too.
-I can use hash routing or normal routing depending on my preference.
+We can use hash routing or normal routing depending on our preference.
 The point here is _it just works_.

 State management might be the more involved portion of any application.
-Dojo lets me create small and focused commands to handle one task at a time.
-Then I can glue them together as a process and execute them as needed in my widgets.
+Dojo lets us create small and focused commands to handle one task at a time.
+Then we can glue them together as a process and execute them as needed in our widgets.
 There's no need to overcomplicate it.